 One of the most common mistakes marketers make is spreading themselves thin across all popular social networks.
 No matter how many users these channels have, if it’s not where your target audience is, you shouldn’t waste your time on them.

-So, which channels to choose?
+So, which channels to choose from?

 Pay attention to your target audience’s age.
 For example, Vine and Tumblr are great for addressing younger demographic, while Facebook is all about wider and more diverse groups of people.